RenanMsV/landing_rate/README.md

 ![ErrorExample](https://i.imgur.com/20NlJdQ.jpg)

+### Settings

+The settings menu can be found by clicking the Landing Rate option of your menu bar.

-### Share stats at mp chat
+#### Send landing stats at multiplayer chat

 The addon can automatically send your landing rate in a message if you are in a multiplayer server.
-You can activate it in the addon settings menu, that can be found by clicking the Landing Rate option of your menu bar.
+You can activate it in the addon settings menu.

+`Note: This setting will be persistent across sessions.
+Some pilots may find these messages disturbing, especially if you are at a busy airport.
+Use with moderation.`

 ### Aircraft developer info